 Click on the sliders below to find details on each step.

-Step 0: Make sure that you are eligible for IF-MSCA-2019
+Step 0: Make sure that you are eligible for MSCA-PF-2021

-Step 1: Notify your intention to apply for a MSCA-IF
+Step 1: Notify your intention to apply for a MSCA-PF

 How?
-In order to be able to access the application for the preparation and submission of the project proposal you must create an account in ECAS (European Commission Authentication Service).
+In order to be able to access the application for the preparation and submission of the project proposal you must create an account in the EU login service.
 For this purpose follow the directions in this link.

-Step 3: Register your proposal in the Funding & Tenders Submission Service
+Step 3: Register your proposal in the Funding & Tenders Portal Submission Service